microsoft/PQCrypto-VPN/README.md

 The `ecdh-curve` configuration directive is used to select the key exchange algorithm and must be present to guarantee a post-quantum algorithm is selected.
 You can see the list of valid choices from the list of supported algorithms at OQS's OpenSSL fork here: https://github.com/open-quantum-safe/openssl#supported-algorithms

+If no `ecdh-curve` directive is present, `p256_sikep434` is chosen by default.
+If present, the `ecdh-curve` directive must agree on both client and server, or a session will fail to negotiate.
+It is possible to pick a non-post quantum algorithm from the list of all algorithms supported by OpenSSL; make sure only to select choices from the list linked above to ensure use of a post-quantum key exchange.

 The authentication algorithm depends on the types of certificates provided as part of the configuration.
 You can use classical signature algorithms (like RSA or ECDSA), but these are not post-quantum.
 See the instructions in `openvpn/config/picnic-pki.md` for creating certificates using Picnic-L1FS as the signature algorithm as one post-quantum option.
+See the above list of supported algorithms for post-quantum signature algorithms.

 OpenVPN is then started by running from a root command prompt: